Kimberly Kahn, Ph.D., Assistant Professor, Social Psychology

 Department of Psychology

-Dr. Kimberly Barsamian Kahn is an Assistant Professor of Social Psychology at Portland State University.
+Dr. Kimberly Barsamian Kahn is an Assistant Professor of Social Psychology at Portland State University, and leads Gender, Race, and Sexual Prejudice (GRASP) Lab.
 She received her Ph.D. in Social Psychology from the University of California, Los Angeles, with minors in Sport Psychology and Quantitative Psychology.
 She received her M.A. in Social Psychology from the University of California, Los Angeles, and her B.A. in Psychology from the University of California, Berkeley.
 Dr. Kahn was a Postdoctoral Scholar at the Center for Social Research and Intervention at Lisbon University Institute in Lisbon, Portugal.

 - How racial stereotypes affect behavior within the criminal justice domain.
-As a member of the Consortium for Police Leadership in Equity (www.policingequity.org), Dr. Kahn conducts research on the role of stereotyping and social identity threat on police behavior with minority suspects, as well as police/community perceptions and responses to racial profiling.
+As a member of the Center for Policing Equity (www.policingequity.org), Dr. Kahn conducts research on the role of stereotyping and social identity threat on police behavior with minority suspects, as well as police/community perceptions and responses to racial profiling.

-- How social identity threats impact academic performance.
-Dr. Kahn’s research focuses on the ways in stereotype threat negatively impacts academic performance among stigmatized group members and tests possible interventions to counteract these outcomes.
+- How social identity threats impact behavior.
+Dr. Kahn’s research focuses on the ways in which stereotype threat and masculinity threat negatively impact academic performance and outcomes within the criminal justice system.